schapi-create/apidoc-rpc-uat/md_files/README.md

 ### 500
 InternalServerError
 An unexpected internal error has occurred.
 Please contact Support for more information.
-This error lets you know RP Controller have experienced a problem.
+This error lets you know RP-C have experienced a problem.
 Although this is rare, please contact exchange.support@se.com to let us know that you've encountered this error. **// who to contact more information

 ### 503
 ComplianceRelated